scripted text that says our story

 Our bakery began inside a small bungalow in Highland Park, Los Angeles CA.

-Justine, our founder and creator, started experimenting from her home kitchen and then selling her baked goods to small cafes in town.
-Word got around fast and she soon outgrew her studio kitchen.
-By chance and luck, an old friend hatched a plan to share an industrial space in Elysian Valley with her.
-The warehouse was an old machine shop that kneaded a complete transformation.
-Two years later Just What I Kneaded was built!
-Weeks before opening day, Covid-19 hit.
-Although not an ideal time to start a new business, JWIK became a family affair serving hot coffee, cinnamon rolls, and slices of pie.
-We celebrated our 3rd birthday in July 2023 and we are not only still standing, but thriving!
+Justine, our founder and creator, began experimenting in her home kitchen, selling her baked goods to small cafés around town.
+Word spread quickly, and before long she outgrew her studio kitchen.
+Through a mix of chance and luck, an old friend hatched a plan to share an industrial space in Elysian Valley.
+The warehouse—once an old machine shop—kneaded a complete transformation.
+Two years later, Just What I Kneaded was born.

 Hey, I’m JustinE